-Being a library entertainer, I provided my Librarians a show rider outlining equipment or props required to make a show special.
+Being a library entertainer, I provided my Librarians a show rider outlining equipment or props required to make a show memorable.
 One of the line items deals with parking and load-in.
-If you had the pleasure of performing for a library in a major city, you’d quickly learn, parking is difficult, and the load-in can be tricky.
+If you had the pleasure of performing for a library in a major city, you’d quickly learn that parking is challenging and the load-in can be tricky.

 Blaetz told me she makes a quick video on her phone for the entertainer and sends them the video showing the load-in area.
 A small video of the load-in site is a brilliant way to communicate the library performer’s staging area, load-in, and unusual parking difficulties.

 The load-in video can be a do-it-yourself with a cell phone video like Blaetz or a full production video created by the library media department.
 The media department can create a unique landing page on the library website for entertainers.
-On this page, you can post a video of the load-in area, parking, performance area, and a link to any restrictions/health policies.
+On this page, you have the option to share a video showcasing the load-in space, parking, and performance area, along with a link detailing any restrictions or health policies.

 Benefits of a Video

-- A generic video can be used for all acts that preform at the library
+- A universal video can be utilized for all programs held at the library.

-- Improves commuinication and builds a better relationship between the buyer (Library) and entertainer
+- Improves communication and builds a better relationship between the buyer (Library) and entertainer

-- Eliminates a step for the librarian talking about load-in and library policies.
+- Eliminates a step for the librarian to talk about load-in and library policies.

 Times Are Changing

 COVID-19 has changed the way we communicate and how programs are presented.
-Cell phone videos, Zoom presentations, and social media are now part of the library communication process.
-The new librarians entering the industry embrace this technology and establish new tools to better communicate with their program producers making life easier for both parties.
+Cell phone videos, Zoom presentations, and social media are now part of library communication.
+The new librarians entering the industry embrace this technology and establish new tools to better communicate with their program producers, making life easier for both parties.